hsf-training/analysis-essentials/snakemake/README.md

 or looked at the code for someone else's analysis, you probably understand why the above features are so useful.

-Snakemake allows you to create a set of rules, each one defining a "step" of your analysis.
+Snakemake allows you to create a set of rules, each one defining a step of your analysis.
 The rules need to be written in a file called `Snakefile`.
-For each step you need to provide:
+For each rule you need to provide:

 - The *input*: Data files, scripts, executables or any other files.
 - The expected *output*.
 It's not required to list all possible outputs.